conda-forge/pastel-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Bring colors to your terminal.
+Summary: Bring colors to your terminal

 Pastel is a simple library to help you colorize strings in your terminal.